Patrick’s Tuesday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off your day with mostly cloudy skies and temperatures in the upper 60s.
-Today will be mostly sunny this afternoon with a stray sprinkle possible tonight.
-Highs top out in the mid 80s.
-Temps this evening will be in the upper 70s with overnight lows in the mid 60s.
+(WDAM) - We started off your day with scattered thunderstorms moving into the area and temperatures in the low 70s.
+Thunderstorms will move though the pine belt this morning, one or two could have gusty winds.
+Storms will exit the area by noon.
+Skies will turn partly cloudy later this afternoon.
+Highs will be in the mid 70s with breezy winds up to 15-20 mph at times.
+Temperatures will fall into the 60s this evening with lows in the mid 40s.

-Tomorrow will start off cloudy before the sun returns in the afternoon with highs in the mid 80s.
+Tomorrow will start off cool with temps in the mid 40s before we warm up into the low 70s under sunny skies.

-The heat will crank up for Thursday and Friday with some of the hottest days we’ve seen this year.
-In fact, we could break a few record highs on both day as highs top out in the upper 80s to almost 90!
+Thursday and Friday will be nice and partly cloudy with highs in the mid 70s.

-We’ll cool down this weekend as another system swings though on Sunday, bringing us a chance of showers.
+Hit-or-miss showers will return this weekend with highs returning into the low 80s.

 Copyright 2020 WDAM.
 All rights reserved.